Purposes for processing

 Organisations and their roles

-NHSX is responsible for driving forward the digital transformation of health and social care.
-Under the banner of NHSX, The NHS Commissioning Board (NHS England), The National Health Service Trust Development Authority (TDA) and Monitor (NHS Improvement) and the Department for Health and Social Care are the legal organisations working together to ensure data can be collected and processed safely and securely.
+NHS England and the Department for Health and Social Care (DHSC) are the legal organisations working together to ensure data can be collected and processed safely and securely.
 NHS England is the Data Controller for the data held in the data store and there is an agreement in place which sets out the roles and responsibilities of each organisation when we are working jointly.

 Other organisations which are supporting the work on the NHS COVID-19 Data Store either have a commercial contract (which covers supporting the technology element of the store); a data processing contract; or an honorary contract where direct access to data is required to support NHS requirements.

-The NHS COVID-19 Data Store sits on a Microsoft Azure platform under contract with NHS England and NHS Improvement.
+The NHS COVID-19 Data Store sits on a Microsoft Azure platform under contract with NHS England.
 Within that secure cloud processing environment, Palantir (acting under instruction from NHS England) manage their platform which is called Foundry.

-Palantir, have built analytical dashboards for access by NHS England and Improvement staff, together with staff in the following organisations working under contract: Faculty AI, McKinsey and Deloittes.
-Data which is pseudonymised, is only available to staff working under contract with the organisations operating jointly under the NHSX banner.
+Palantir, have built analytical dashboards for access by NHS England staff, together with staff in the following organisations working under contract: Faculty AI, McKinsey and Deloittes.
+Data which is pseudonymised, is only available to staff working under contract with NHS England or DHSC.

 The table below sets out each organisation and their role and contract types with level of access to data: